-Dance Marathon at the University of Michigan raises funds and awareness for pediatric rehabilitation programs at Mott and Beaumont Children’s Hospitals.
+Dance Marathon at the University of Michigan raises funds and awareness for pediatric rehabilitation programs at C.S.
+Mott Children's Hospital and Beaumont Children’s.

 In 1997, Dance Marathon made its way to the University of Michigan.
 Inder Singh, DMUM’s founder, had heard of the positive impact that Dance Marathons across the country were making on both the kids and families they support, as well as the students that stand.
 Consequently, he brought Dance Marathon to Ann Arbor.